I believe that a diet based around mostly whole, fresh foods is the way to go, with wiggle room for some packaged items too.

-As a result, I buy fewer packaged foods than I did even a few years ago.
-I experiment in the kitchen, making homemade versions of store-bought staples.
+As a result, I experiment in the kitchen, making homemade versions of store-bought staples.
 Sometimes I post those recipes here and on my Real Mom Nutrition Facebook page because I want to share something that’s worked for me.

 But making everything from scratch?
-While I’m in awe of people who do this, it appears to be statistically impossible for me.
+That’s statistically impossible for me.
 Four of us eat nearly every single breakfast, lunch, and dinner at home (or a packed lunch made at home).
-My fourth grader’s appetite is becoming alarmingly robust.
-And if the mountain of dishes I create every day from prepping all that food gets any higher, I’m afraid it will topple over and bury my husband, the designated dishwasher.
+My boys’ appetites are becoming alarmingly robust.
+And if the mountain of dishes I create every day from prepping food gets any higher, I’m afraid it will topple over and bury my husband, the designated dishwasher.

 Here’s how from-scratch cooking goes down in my house:

 What I sometimes make from scratch if I have time

 What I only occasionally make from scratch